collective/collective.contentleadimage/README.rst

 There is configuration control panel, where you can set maximum width and height of the uploaded images.
 The width and height is applied on each image upload (image is automatically resized).
 You can specify smaller width and height which is used as image preview in the below content title viewlet (next to content Description).
 Large image is used in the above content body viewlet (floated left at the top of content body).

 Below content title viewlet is preffered, but Manager can easily switch the viewlets on/off in the control panel.

 There is FieldIndex and metadata in portal_catalog: hasContentLeadImage (True/False).
 This may help developers to create own templates optimized for displaying lead image.

+**Note**: For Plone 4.4+ and plone.app.contenttypes based content there is support for lead image behavior out of the box.
+This addon is only compatible with legacy Archetypes based content.

 Installation
 ------------